 Survival of Licensing Obligations

-1. A Member's undertaking to provide licenses pursuant to Articles 4, 5, 7 and 8 herein shall continue in force with respect to the following Necessary Claims after the Member terminates or withdraws its membership in the Alliance:
+1. A Member's undertaking to provide licenses pursuant to Articles 4, 5, 7 and 8 herein shall continue in force with respect to the following Essential Claims after the Member terminates or withdraws its membership in the Alliance:

-(1) Any Necessary Claim relating to the Member's proposal for any Draft Standard incorporated into a Final Standard, provided that the undertaking to provide a license is limited to that Draft Standard and to such part of the Final Standard necessary for forward compatibility with that Draft Standard.
+(1) Any Essential Claim relating to the Member's proposal for any Draft Standard incorporated into a Final Standard, provided that the undertaking to provide a license is limited to that Draft Standard and to such part of the Final Standard necessary for backward compatibility with that Draft Standard.

-(2) Any Necessary Claims other than those relating to the Member's proposal for any Draft Standard incorporated into a Final Standard, provided that the Draft Standard is available for review during the validity of the Member's membership, and this Member or former Member shall be entitled to make a declaration pursuant to Article 8 within thirty days starting from the date on which the Draft Standard is available for review, and the undertaking to provide a license shall be limited to that Draft Standard and to such part of the Final Standard necessary for forward compatibility with that Draft Standard.
+(2) Any Essential Claims other than those relating to the Member's proposal for any Draft Standard incorporated into a Final Standard, provided that the Draft Standard is available for review during the validity of the Member's membership, and this Member or former Member shall be entitled to make a declaration pursuant to Article 8 within thirty days starting from the date on which the Draft Standard is available for review, and the undertaking to provide a license shall be limited to that Draft Standard and to such part of the Final Standard necessary for backward compatibility with that Draft Standard.

-2. If the Alliance is dissolved, Members agree to provide a license for Necessary Claims (in accordance with Articles 4, 5, 7, 8) but only for those that the Members are obligated to provide a license prior to the dissolution.
+2. If the Alliance is dissolved, Members agree to provide a license for Essential Claims (in accordance with Articles 4, 5, 7, 8) but only for those that the Members are obligated to provide a license prior to the dissolution.

-3、Necessary Claims relating to a future Final Standard refer to only those relating to the following parts of the future Final Standard: (1) the part that is necessary to maintain forward compatibility with the Final Standard and is adopted during the validity of the Member's membership; (2) the part for which the Member has committed a license obligation with respect to the required Necessary Claim in the adopted Final Standard.
+3、Essential Claims relating to a future Final Standard refer to only those relating to the following parts of the future Final Standard: (1) the part that is necessary to maintain backward compatibility with the Final Standard and is adopted during the validity of the Member's membership; (2) the part for which the Member has committed a license obligation with respect to the Essential Claims in the prior adopted Final Standard.

-Except as expressly stipulated in this Article, a Member who has revoked or terminated its membership shall not be obliged to grant licenses for any other Necessary Claims.
+Except as expressly stipulated in this Article, a Member who has revoked or terminated its membership shall not be obliged to grant licenses for any other Essential Claims.

-All Members obligated to license one or more of the Necessary Claims under this Article shall remain entitled to reciprocal rights under Article 15.
+All Members obligated to license one or more of the Essential Claims under this Article shall remain entitled to reciprocal rights under Article 15.

 The termination of membership, dissolution of the Alliance, or termination of these Management Regulations shall not affect the patent licenses previously granted by the Members, unless otherwise agreed in relevant patent licensing agreements.